Q: What is a payday loan?

-Also, if you use a postdated check to secure a loan, you may incur an additional “NSF bank” (insufficient funds) charge of $35 if there is not enough money in your checking account to cover your check on the loan’s due date.
-Payday lenders sometimes submit postdated checks more than once over several days, generating multiple NSF fees and increasing your overall cost.
+Also, if you use a postdated check to secure a loan, you may incur an additional “NSF bank” (non-sufficient funds) charge (usually $35) if there is not enough money in your checking account to cover your check on the loan’s due date.
+Payday lenders can submit postdated checks more than once over several days, generating multiple NSF fees that can increase your overall cost.

 Q: Can I pay off a payday loan in installments?

 A: Generally, no. These loans are designed to be paid back in a single payment.
-However, some lenders may be able to set up installment payments.
+However, some lenders may be willing to set up installment plans.

 Q: What happens if my payday loan is rolled over and I still can’t pay it off?

 A: The loan will remain an outstanding debt, which means that the payday lender can sue you in court to get the money you owe.
-It is wise not to roll over your loan, since it increases the amount of money you owe.
+It is not wise to roll over your loan, since it increases the amount of money you owe through additional interest and fees, and makes it more difficult to pay off.

-Q: If I’m willing to keep adding interest to my loan, how long can I keep the payday loan money before I have to pay it off completely?
+Q: If I’m willing to keep adding interest to my loan, how long will it be before I have to pay it off completely?

-A: You can usually roll over a payday loan at least four times, which would give you approximately two to three months to pay the loan off completely.
+A: You can usually roll over a payday loan four times, which would give you approximately two to three months to pay off the loan.

-Q: If I decide that a payday loan costs too much in interest or is too risky, what are my alternatives when I need money on an immediate, short-term basis?
+Q: If I decide that a payday loan costs too much in interest and fees, or is too risky, what are my alternatives when I need money on an immediate, short-term basis?